opnsense/docs/source/manual/install.rst

 +-----------------------+-----------------------+

-Embedded image (nano) store logging and cache data in memory only, while Full versions will keep the data stored on the local drive.
+Embedded (nano) image store logging and cache data in memory only, while Full versions will keep the data stored on the local drive.
 A full version can mimic the behavior of an embedded version by enabling RAM disks, this is especially useful for SD memory card installations.

 ..
 Warning::
-    See the chapter :doc:`Hardware Setup <hardware>` for further information on hardware requirements prior to an install.
+    See the chapter :doc:`Hardware Sizing & Setup <hardware>` for further information on hardware requirements prior to an install.

 ------------------
 Installation Images